muneebzain/ProspectFlow-AI-Backend/README.md

 4. Add Firebase credentials

-Download your Firebase service account JSON and place it in the project root.
+Download your Firebase service account JSON and place it in the project root:

 firebase-service-account.json